 Don’t let salary distract you

 Although salary is mentioned first on the checklist, it doesn’t mean it should have the highest significance when debating multiple job offers as a new graduate.
-There are tons of lucrative entry-level jobs with attractive salaries, but they may have specific pitfalls you must reckon with, according to Gary Hemming, Owner & Finance Director at ABC Finance.
+There are tons of lucrative entry-level jobs with attractive salaries.
+Still, they may have specific pitfalls you must reckon with, according to Gary Hemming, Owner & Finance Director at ABC Finance.
 “A higher pay or compensation package naturally looks like a huge financial win,” he explains.
 “However, you may end up spending more on commuting, work equipment, or other things.
 When these costs eat into your earnings, the financial benefit may be scanty and not as impressive as it seemed at first glance.”

 Pay close attention to the employee benefits package